Developing a Robust Funding Strategy

 Health Systems Community Benefit Partnerships (Nonprofits)

-Explore partnerships with nonprofit insurance companies and healthcare providers in your region required to support their communities through community health benefit projects to keep their tax-exemption status.
+Explore partnerships with nonprofit insurance companies and healthcare providers in your region.
+Some of them may even be required to support their communities through community health benefit projects to keep their tax-exemption status.
 Funding or in-kind virtual services may be options.

 Examples